ADVANTICS/documentation/products/adb-pc-ac01/docs/connectors.md

 # Connectors

+Each power converter comes with a unique front panel, with some identical elements, and some function-specific elements.
+Common elements include:

+- 24V input power connector (M12 industrial connector)
+- 2x CAN bus communication connector (M12 industrial connector)

+The specific elements include power connectors for AC or DC ports.
+As different converters require different current and power levels, a combination of different connectors is often selected.
+This helps to limit a chance of incorrect installation through the use of colour, size and keying features.

 ## AC Connectors

-!!! info "Features"
-    - **Positive Locking**: Prevents accidental disconnection
-    - **High Current Capacity**: RADSOK technology for low contact resistance
-    - **Environmental Sealing**: IP67 rating when mated
-    - **Touch Safe**: Finger-safe design per UL standards
-    - **Keying**: Polarized to prevent incorrect connection

-The ADB-PC-AC01 features high-current AC connectors designed for reliable operation in industrial environments:
+The ADB-PC-AC01 features high-current Amphenol Surlok Plus connectors designed for reliable operation in industrial and automotive environments:

 | **Specification** | **Value** | **Notes** |
 |-------------------|-----------|-----------|